Two of Tinubu's Top Ministers Resign as Reason Emerges

 “The resignation of the Honourable Minister of Foreign Affairs is confirmed,” the ministry’s spokesperson, Kimiebi Ebienfa, told reporters.

-Tuggar’s Special Adviser on Media and Communications Strategy, Alkasim Abdulkadir, further stated,
+Tuggar’s special adviser on media and communications strategy, Alkasim Abdulkadir, further stated,

 “The minister is interested and aspires to run for the governorship seat of Bauchi state.”

-In his resignation letter, Tuggar expressed gratitude to President Tinubu for the opportunity to implement the administration’s 4D foreign policy strategy.
+In his resignation letter, Tuggar expressed gratitude to Tinubu for the opportunity to implement the administration’s 4D foreign policy strategy.

 The ministry highlighted achievements during his tenure, including humanitarian evacuations of Nigerians abroad, the creation of a Nigerians-in-Diaspora database, deeper engagement with Global South partners, and diplomatic interventions that secured the release of detained Nigerians in foreign countries.

-Sununu steps down to contest Kebbi senatorial seat
+Sununu resigns to contest Kebbi senatorial seat

-Also on Monday, Sununu formally resigned to pursue a senatorial seat in Kebbi state.
+Also on Monday, March 30, Sununu formally resigned to pursue a senatorial seat in Kebbi state.

 Before his ministerial appointment in August 2023, Sununu represented the Yauri/Shanga/Ngaski Federal Constituency in the House of Representatives, where he chaired the Committee on Healthcare Services.